 For years, it seems like Hollywood glamorized the entertainment industry.
 In order to fit in, one must partake in drinking or perhaps using drugs to get by.
 Television, radio, and print ads have made it appear that you are popular whenever you use substances.
 There is always that pressure to fit in along with the crowd.

 On the other end of the spectrum, as a touring musician or singer, you are faced with many hours out on the road driving to the next town for a gig.
 Some may be trapped inside their hotel room for hours as they cannot venture out into the city with peace and quiet due to fans recognizing them.
-In order to pass the time, they turn to substances, whether it be alcohol or drinking.
+In order to pass the time, they turn to substances, whether it be alcohol or drugs.

 From the start of one drink or just one hit of a drug, it can lead down a road of trouble for most.
 For some, it has led them to death that gains the attention of the news media.
 Looking inside country music, two well noted musicians, Hank Williams and Keith Whitley, both died due to substance abuse.
 They led a wild lifestyle and could never set the bottle down – whether it be pills or booze.
 Both passed at such a young age, yet their music has influenced generations of musicians in multiple genres.